fbpx

 The main street is Mantogianni which is lined with boutiques, bars and taverns.
 This is where you will find your best Instgrammable shots.

-Unfortunately, in Mykonos but mostly around the windmills area, you will see thousands of scooters everywhere.
-This is because Taxis and Uber transport is very expensive and difficult to access.
+Unfortunately, in Mykonos, but mostly around the windmills area, you will see thousands of scooters everywhere.
+This is because Taxis and Uber transport are very expensive and difficult to access.
 It is rumoured that there are only 30 taxis on the island.

 Mykonos, Greece